 If you are interested in being a Christian youth worker, then the BA (Hons) Theology and Youth Ministry could be ideal for you.
-It aims to combine an excellent grounding in Christian theology with the opportunity to learn from some of the leading figures in Christian youth work in the UK today.
-It will prepare you spiritually, practically and theologically for the challenges of this vital ministry.
+It aims to combine an excellent grounding in Christian theology alongside reflection on the latest ideas, issues and challenges in youth ministry thinking and practice.
+The programme is run by dedicated Youth Ministry Tutors and also provides an opportunity to learn from some leading figures in Christian youth work in the UK today.
+In addition students have the chance to learn alongside those training for other forms of Christian ministry.
+It will prepare you spiritually, practically and theologically for the challenges of ministry among young people today.

-While being open to people from a wide range of backgrounds, it has a stronger academic component than many other youth work degrees, aiming to give people a good grounding in theology, as well as focussing on practical aspects of Christian ministry amongst young people in Britain today.
+While being open to people from a wide range of backgrounds, the programme has a stronger academic component than some other youth work degrees, aiming to give people a broad grounding in theology, as well as focussing on practical aspects of Christian ministry amongst young people in Britain today.

 Students need to set aside: